jayani024/LearnFusion_Music-Player/README.md

 ▪ Album Art Integration: Displays album art with a background color that dynamically changes based on the dominant color of the album cover.

-▪ Category Filtering: Sort and filter songs by categories such as K-pop, Indian, and Pop for a customized listening experience.

-▪ Search Functionality: Quickly find songs and artists using the integrated search bar.

 ▪ Responsive Design: Ensures a visually appealing and functional interface across various devices and screen sizes.